qdb-io/qdb-server/README.md

 Use `gradle check` to run all tests (unit and functional).

-Use `gradle test -Dtest.single=Paxos*` to run matching test specs (all the Paxos* specs in this example).
+Use `gradle test -Dtest.single=Queues*` to run matching test specs.

 License
 -------

-Copyright 2012 David Tinker
+Copyright 2013 David Tinker

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.